 Description: Winter annual grass.
 B. tectorum has an excellent long-distance seed dispersal mechanism through contamination of crop species and through attachment to fur, hair, clothing, and vehicles.

 Native regions and distribution: Native to temperate and tropical Asia, Europe, and north Africa.
 It is now found throughout North and South America, northern Mexico, Greenland, Iceland, Japan, Australia and New Zealand.
 It is considered in invasive in the western U.S. where it promotes fires and has displaced many native grasses.

-Urban habitat: drought tolerant, thrives in sandy and compacted soils; commonly found in pavement openings, roadsides, waste dumps, minimally maintained landscapes, highway banks and medians, along railroad tracks.
+Urban habitat: Drought tolerant, thrives in sandy and compacted soils, it is commonly found in pavement openings, roadsides, waste dumps, minimally maintained landscapes, highway banks and medians, and along railroad tracks.

 Ecological function: Disturbance-adapted colonizer of bare ground.
 Food for many species of wildlife and insects.